sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 The crowd shifted.
 Some nodded.
 Some looked at the floor.

 “A kingdom divided cannot stand,” Surpanakha continued.
-“Raavani’s house is Ram’s house now,” Surpanakha said.
+“Ravani’s house is Ram’s house now,” Surpanakha said.
 “Here, he finds loyalty.
 Here, he finds strength.”

 She paused.
 The air was thick.
 The seeds of rebellion took root.